-A graduate student must be registered for 36 or more units to be classified as a full-time student, but course loads greater than 45 units are more common.
+A graduate student must be registered for 36 or more units to be classified as a full-time student, but course loads greater than 45 units are common.
 A graduate student who registers for less than 36 units, or who undertakes activities related to the Institute aggregating more than 62 hours per week (in class, research, and teaching assistantship units), must receive approval from the dean of graduate studies.
-Petition forms for this purpose may be obtained from the Graduate Studies Office website and must carry the recommendation of the option representative of the student's major option before submission.
+A petition for this purpose may be obtained from the Graduate Office website and must carry the recommendation of the option representative of the student's major option before submission.

 Graduate students register during a two-week period each quarter.
 A late registration fee of \$50 is assessed for failure to register on time.
-Graduate students with a bursar's bill balance of \$1,500 or more will have a hold placed on their registration for the subsequent term the day before online registration opens.
+Graduate students with a bursar's bill balance of \$1,500 or more may have a hold placed on their registration for the subsequent term the day before online registration opens.
 The hold will be released once students have paid their bill or worked out a satisfactory payment plan with the Bursar's Office.

-Before registering, students should consult with members of the option in which they are taking their major work to determine the studies that they can pursue to the best advantage.
-An adviser is assigned to each entering graduate student by the option representative.
+Before registering, students should consult with their adviser.
+An adviser is assigned to each entering graduate student by the option rep- resentative.
 In most options, a new adviser is assigned when the student begins research.
 Only members of the professorial faculty may serve as advisers.
 With the approval of the dean of graduate studies, any graduate student whose work is not satisfactory may be refused registration at the beginning of any term by the division in which the student is doing his or her major work.

 In registering for research, students should indicate the name of the instructor in charge, and should consult with him or her to determine the number of units to which the proposed work corresponds.
-At the end of the term, the instructor in charge may decrease the number of units for which credit is given if he or she feels that the progress of the research does not justify the full number originally registered for.
+At the end of the term, the instructor in charge may decrease the number of units for which credit is given if he or she feels that the progress of the research does not justify the original amount.

 Students will not receive credit for courses unless they are properly registered.
-The students themselves are charged with the responsibility of making certain that all grades to which they are entitled have been recorded.
+Students themselves responsible for making certain that all grades to which they are entitled have been properly recorded.
 Please note that graduate students who enroll in courses numbered below 100 will not receive credit for them unless the course(s) is specified in the requirements for a graduate degree as stipulated in the Catalog.